dragonfly90/mxnet_Realtime_Multi-Person_Pose_Estimation/README.md

 (2) Fix the iterator bug, no data augmentation

 We tested the code using one TITAN X (Pascal) on COCO dataset, with batch size set to 10 and learning rate set to 0.00004. and using pretrained vgg model to initialize our parameters.
-After 4 epochs, we tested our model on COCO validation dataset(only first 50 images) and we got only 0.115 as mAP.
+After 4 epochs, we tested our model on COCO validation dataset(only first 50 images) and we got only 0.115 as mAP, the original transfered model gots 0.530 .
 ```bash
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.115
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets= 20 ] = 0.350